twilio/flex-plugin-builder/README.md

 ### 3. Contributing to a package

-Please refer to the `README.md` of the respective packages in `packages/` for specific guidelines for those projects.
+Refer to the `README.md` of the respective packages in `packages/` for specific guidelines for those projects.

 ### 4. Submitting Changes

 When you are happy with your changes, make sure to create a new branch with your changes and open a PR with your changes.
 For more info check out this [page describing the GitHub workflow](https://guides.github.com/introduction/flow/).

 ## Contributors